 When Robert Baty opened the doors of Papers and Paints on the 1st of September 1960 he couldn’t have predicted the future of his shop, or how his son Patrick would go on to become one of the foremost authorities on architectural paint and colour.
-Papers and Paints is now celebrating its 50th anniversary in the same premises on Park Walk, just off the Fulham Road in Chelsea.
+Papers and Paints is now celebrating its 56th year in the same premises on Park Walk, just off the Fulham Road in Chelsea.

 Patrick recalls sitting on the front counter at Papers and Paints aged four.
 After a career in the Army he returned to the shop in 1981 and began to learn about paint and colour from his father.
 Fascinated by what could be achieved with paint he mastered the techniques of broken-colour work and was soon asked to edit Jocasta Innes’ Paint Magic.
 Thus began a long career in editing and revising influential works on paint.
 He then completed an academic degree in the methods and materials of the early housepainter in order to gain an understanding of the decoration of historic buildings and has been working in that field ever since.